cthao17/OrangeButtonPDF/API_DOCUMENTATION.md

 ### Install dependencies
 We recommend that you setup the API within a `python venv` to ensure you only have the modules needed and there are not circular imports.

+Along with that, use a python version between 3.10.3 - 3.11 to ensure the modules work as expected.

 Currently, the requirements.txt only works for MacOS
 - [requirements.txt](https://github.com/cthao17/OrangeButtonPDF/blob/main/pdfExtraction/requirements.txt)